 Exempt, Full-time, Grant Funded (Note: This position is grant-funded, wherein employment is contingent upon the renewal of the grant).

 Salary is commensurate with qualifications and experience.
 The position is full-time, offers excellent opportunity for professional growth, and includes the full university benefits package, including tuition remission, for qualified candidates.

 While this position is located onsite at The Hilltop Institute’s offices on the UMBC campus, options for part-time telework/remote work are available.

-Resumes will be accepted until the position is filled, but for best consideration, send a cover letter (indicating Job #493811), resume, and the contact information for three professional references by August 19, 2022, to the Policy Specialist/Policy Analyst, Medicaid Policy Studies, Search Committee at:
+Resumes will be accepted until the position is filled.
+Send a cover letter (indicating Job #493811), resume, and the contact information for three professional references to the Policy Specialist/Policy Analyst, Medicaid Policy Studies, Search Committee at: